Folium Systems

 • Operations

-Web, JSON, and PDF stay aligned
+Web, JSON, and PDF stay consistent

 The same answer bank appears as human FAQ pages, category routes, /faq.json records, manifest references, and a printable packet.